ArcticaProject/WebSites.WWW/content/markdown/docs/index.md

 .. pub: 1
-.. description: The Arctica Project, Project Documentation.
+.. description: The Arctica Project, Documentation.
 .. title: Documentation

-# The Arctica Project, Project Documentation.
+# The Arctica Project, Documentation.

 This area of our site provides documentation for all software components published by The Arctica Project.